 Protecting Tulips from Deer

-You carefully plant your tulip bulbs in fall and then wait all winter for the first tender green tips to poke out.
+You carefully plant your tulip bulbs in the fall and then wait all winter for the first tender green tips to poke out.
 Brilliantly colored flowers are the next anticipation, and you eagerly check the bed daily for the first buds.
 Oh, what have we here?
 The delicate green leaves have been shorn off at nearly ground level.
 The likely culprits are deer.
-Nursing does have been a bit deprived all winter and are eating like lumberjacks trying to put the weight back on that they lost.
+Nursing has deprived them all winter and they are eating like lumberjacks trying to put the weight back on that they lost.

 How to Keep Deer from Eating My Tulips

-- Planting strongly scented herbs, prickly plants, and even furry varieties of plant can repel deer.
+- Planting strongly scented herbs, prickly plants, and even furry varieties of plants can repel deer.

 - Deer are skittish of new things, so installing motion-detected lights, windmills, chimes, and other garden items that move or make noise should prove to be effective at keeping the herbivores away.